YE HONGXING

-In Red Boat, one of her most arresting works, all these elements collide: people, animals, war machines, advertisements, mythological references.
+In Red Boat, one of her most arresting works, all these elements collide: people, animals, war machines, advertisements, and mythological references.
 It’s a portrait of 2022 in China—but more than that, it’s a snapshot of any society overwhelmed by spectacle.
 The surface feels celebratory, almost joyful, but stay with it and the weight starts to settle in.
 It’s beautiful.
 And uneasy.

 Hongxing’s work never preaches.
 It builds tension through material.
 The closer you get, the more it pushes back.
 As she puts it, “The fragmented composition of stickers reinforces the virtual and disjointed characteristics of my pieces.”
 That disjointedness isn’t just a visual effect—it’s a reflection of how it feels to be alive now, surrounded by images, stories, brands, and noise, all at once.